 - Black pepper, to taste

 - 1-2 cups previously made chicken bone broth or good quality store-bought, if needed

 - Place chicken in a deep pot and cover with water (add the giblets to the pot as well, if desired).
 Make sure it’s enough to completely cover the chicken, but a few inches below the rim of the pot.
 Add the 2 Tbsp of sea salt and place on the stove over medium-high heat.
 Bring to a simmer and then, reduce heat to medium-low and cover with a lid (tilt the lid to allow a little air to get through).
 Simmer for 2-4 hours.

 - Once the chicken is done simmering, carefully remove from the pot and place on a large dish or cutting board to cool.
 Strain broth into a large bowl or pot and set aside.

 - Meanwhile, in the same pot the chicken cooked in, melt the butter over medium heat.
-Add the onion, leek and garlic, and stir.
+Add the onion, garlic and leek, if using and stir.
 After a minute or so, add the celery and carrots.
 Continue to cook for a few minutes.

 - Then, pour the strained broth back into the pot.
 Add the bay leaves, oregano, parsley, cayenne or red pepper flakes and black pepper.
 Stir and bring to a simmer over medium-low.